flexcompute/tidy3d-faq/_faqs/how-to-debug-ssl-communication-issues.md

 Users operating within corporate networks, through a VPN, or behind a proxy server may sometimes encounter SSL errors when running the `tidy3d` python client in their local machines. **Note you can always use the python client with [our cloud-hosted notebook server](https://tidy3d.simulation.cloud/).**

-These errors can occur because the corporsate network's security measures intercept and re-encrypt HTTPS traffic required for the `tidy3d` python client to communicate with the simulation servers.
+These errors can occur because the corporate network's security measures, intercepts, and re-encrypts HTTPS traffic.

 A common error message looks like this: